yuli-ana/instagram-clone/README.md

 Replica of Instagram application.
 The app was built using React library, React Router, React hooks, Material-UI and third-party libraries to create the closest Instagram copy.

-Goal: practice existing skills ⚙️ and try new technology 🔎📚
+*Goal: practice existing skills ⚙️ and try new technologies 🔎📚*

 ## Demo